Banaras Hindu University: Student unions and protests

 Banaras Hindu University does not have an active political student union, but an administrative student council called the Banaras Hindu University Students Council to represent and safeguard the interests of the students.

 Despite no elections, student wings of major political parties have an active presence on the campus.

-Organized and unorganized protests are held often in the campus due to the vast majority of students.
+Organised and unorganised protests are held often in the campus due to the vast majority of students.
 The most prominent protest in the last few years have been the Banaras Hindu University women's rights protest.